fcharest-gestisoft/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/modules-overview.md

   - bap-template
 ---

-# Modules overview
+# Content, Promo Banner, Header & Script Module Development in Microsoft Dynamics 365 Commerce

 [!include [banner](../includes/banner.md)]

 This article provides an overview of module development in Microsoft Dynamics 365 Commerce, and includes best practices about when and how to extend a module's style or features.

-## Modules in Dynamics 365 Commerce
+## Module Development in Microsoft Dynamics 365 Commerce

 In Dynamics 365 Commerce, modules represent the core building blocks that make up an online Commerce page.